-3.2.
-Geometric symmetries
+3.2 Geometric Symmetries

 It is common practice to exploit special properties of a state space to enable additional lookups to be done in a PDB.
 In [1] several alternative lookups that can be made in the same PDB based on the physical symmetries of the 15-puzzle are described.
-For example, because of the symmetry about the main diagonal, the PDB built for the goal pattern in Fig. 4(b) can also be used to estimate the number of moves required to get tiles 8, 9, 12 and 13 from their current positions in state S to their goal locations.
-As shown in Fig. 6, both S and G are reflected about the main diagonal yielding S^r and G^r .
-The 2-3-6-7 PDB can be used to get a lower bound on the number of moves required to get tiles 8, 9, 12, and 13 from their current positions in state S^r to their locations in G^r .
-This is identical to the number of moves required to move them from their current positions in state S to their goal locations in state S.
+For example, because of the symmetry about the main diagonal, the PDB built for the goal pattern in Figure 4(b) can also be used to estimate the number of moves required to get tiles 8, 9, 12 and 13 from their current positions in state Sto their goal locations.
+As shown in Figure 6, both S and G are reflected about the main diagonal yielding $S^r$ and $G^r$ .
+The 2-3-6-7 PDB can be used to get a lower bound on the number of moves required to get tiles 8, 9, 12, and 13 from their current positions in state $S^r$ to their locations in $G^r$ .
+This is identical to the number of moves required to move them from their current positions in state S to their goal locations in G.

 This idea of reflecting the domain about the main diagonal for having another set of PDBs was also used to solve the 15-puzzle and 24-puzzle with additive PDBs [5,15].
-It is easy to see that the two 7-8 partitionings for the 15-puzzle (and similarly those of the 24 puzzle) in Fig. 5 are reflections of each other about the main diagonal and only one PDB is needed in practice.
+It is easy to see that the two 7 - 8 partitionings for the 15-puzzle (and similarly those of the 24 puzzle) in Figure 5 are reflections of each other about the main diagonal and only one PDB is needed in practice.
 For another example of geometric symmetry, consider Rubik's cube and assume there is a PDB for the blue face which gives values for all cubies with blue colors.
 Reflecting and rotating this puzzle will enable similar lookups for any other face with a different color (e.g., yellow, red, etc.) since any two faces are symmetric.